enowars/bambi7-service-catchbox/README.md

 ### Vulnerabilities

-1. The random value used to generate the upload directory name is seeded using the time of the request, which can be inferred (with minimal bruteforce) from the user creation time in the 'users' endpoint. (flagstore 1)
+1. The random value used to generate the upload directory name is seeded using the time of the request, which can be inferred with minimal, offline bruteforce from the user creation time in the 'users'endpoint.
+   (flagstore 1)

 2. The upload endpoint has a path traversal that allows reading of other users' reports and uploads.
-There is a type confusion between the return of strpos and false, which allows paths like "*/../*" to bypass the check since the index is 0 (== false).
+There is a type confusion between the return of strpos and false, which allows paths like "*/../*" to bypass the check since the index of ".." in the path component is 0 (== false).
 Additionally, the unsanitized parameter is stored in the database. (flagstore 2)

-3. The nginx /uploads alias allows for arbitrary file read in /service (except for the database), since /upload../* expands to /service/files/../. (flagstore 2)
+3. The nginx /uploads alias allows for arbitrary file read in /service (except for the database), since /upload../* expands to /service/files/../.
+   This allows reading user reports and uploads.
+Additionally, it allows teams to download index.php and steal and circumvent patches from other teams.
+   (flagstore 2)